DerekGloudemans/I24-MOTION-examples/README.md

 ### GPS-based Trajectory Projection
 Manually matching points in an image to GPS coordinate counterparts is time-consuming and potentially innaccurate.
 In the future, we will use tracked traectories of vehicles instrumented with GPS-logging devices to establish accurate transforms between image space and GPS coordinates.

+## How to Run
+To run the pipeline yourself,clone the repository and install the required packages indicated in requirements.txt.
+Note that this code was implemented for running on a GPU (but with slight modification could run on a CPU).
+Then, run pipeline.py with the following inputs:

+- path to video file
+- (optional) - path to saved numpy file containing camera image matching points (4x2) array with 4 x,y coordinate pairs
+- (optional) - path to saved numpy file containing satellite image matching points (4x2) array with 4 x,y coordinate pairs
+- (optional) - path to saved numpy file containing GPS coordinate matching points (4x2) array with 4 x,y coordinate pairs
+- (optional) - satellite image of the area in which vehicles are tracked